-- Send us a small sample no more than 15 grams is needed.
+- Send us a small sample.
+A minimum of 15 grams is needed.

 Samples should be sent to:

-While running this test is you get to examine what the material looks like when melted.
-This is important because it gives you the ability to see if the plastic is smooth, rough, brittle, or lost all physical integrity
+This test allows you to examine what the material looks like when melted.
+This is important because it gives you the ability to see if the plastic is smooth, rough, brittle or lost all physical integrity.